explicitcontextualunderstanding/BMAD-METHOD/docs/PRD-openvla.md

 #### **Accuracy**

 - **NFR-6 (Accuracy Retention):** The task accuracy of the optimized model must be ≥97% of the baseline.
+- **NFR-6.1 (Fallback Accuracy):** In a documented fallback mode (e.g., using a less aggressive quantization level), the task accuracy must be ≥96% of the baseline (i.e., a drop of no more than 4%).

 #### **Reliability & Stability**